 You will have two formal periods of professional practice in which you will take on the role of a practising teacher with curriculum and pastoral responsibilities.
 Whilst on professional practice you will be supported by your school-based mentor who is responsible for supporting your development.
 Mentors have all undergone extensive training which enables them to support you as a coach, role model and trainer.

-The PGCE Secondary course is assessed by means of two assignments.
+The PGCE Secondary course is assessed by means of three assignments.
 These are closely linked to your work in schools and are designed to encourage reflection on the practical and theoretical perspectives of teaching and learning.

 Your school experience and your school-based learning are assessed throughout the year.
 To be recommended for QTS you must demonstrate through your profile and portfolio that you have met the Teachers’ Standards.